-Is your little palenotologist crazy for KneeBouncers’ Dinosaur Shape Match Game?
-Then try this DIY Dinosaur Shape Dig table top game.
-It’s a clever mash up of sensory play and shape identification — and helps extend the play!
+Is your little paleontologist crazy for KneeBouncers’ Dinosaur Shape Match Game?
+Then try this DIY Dinosaur Dig tabletop game for interactive sensory play.
+It’s a clever mash-up of hands-on activity and color identification that extends the play and learning!

 Here’s what you’ll need:

-Fill box half way with sand, leaving ample room for digging.
+Fill the box halfway with sand, leaving ample room for digging.